Price cutting threatens automakers' rich margins in China

-General Motors Co and Ford Motor Co cut prices on Chinese models late last week, following moves by Volkswagen AG last month to increase discounts on several popular vehicles.
+General Motors Co (GM.N) and Ford Motor Co (F.N) cut prices on Chinese models late last week, following moves by Volkswagen AG (VOWG_p.DE) last month to increase discounts on several popular vehicles.

 “Pricing adjustment is part of what we need to do every day,” GM China chief Matt Tsien told Reuters.
 “The market is softer than it has been in the past.”